Chicago-Jr-Devs/Bootcamp_Capstone/workAgreement.md

 3. Enhance the quality of the group process

-4. Work as a team, troubleshoot as a team, solve problem as a team
+4. Work as a team, troubleshoot as a team, solve problems as a team

-5. Show respect: don't interupt, accept and talk through disagreement
+5. Show respect: don't interupt, accept others' opinions, and talk through disagreements

-6. Make sure that every members is on board with a decision and was able to express themselves
+6. Make sure that every member is on board with a decision and was able to express themselves clearly

-## What happen when agreement is boken
+## What happens when agreement is boken ...

-- Talk about the issue with the person concerned
+- Talk about issues with the appropriate person concerned

 - And/or have a conversation with the rest of the group